15 Professional Email Subject Line Ideas

 5. Use a Familiar Sender Name

 People are more likely to buy from those they recognize – this is why so many marketing campaigns include celebrities – but you don’t have to be an Oscar winner or a world-class athlete to be recognizable.
-It could be as simple as using your name in the sender field of your email marketing campaigns, rather than a generic info@yourbusiness type address.
+It could be as simple as using your name in the sender field of your email marketing campaigns rather than a generic info@yourbusiness type address.
 Never use a noreply@yourbusiness sent address, as this does the exact opposite of fostering the trusting relationship you want with your subscribers.

-If you don’t want to use your full name, it’s fine just to use your first name.
+If you don’t want to use your full name, it’s fine to use your first name.
 The importance lies in the element of personalization and familiarity.

 active trail email marketing sender profile